M4n3k/LinearGradient-Practice/README.md

 # LinearGradient-Practice
-This repo is consist a small practice of linear gradient values..
+This repo consists of a small practice of linear-gradient values.